 Accelerate the Deployment of Safer Trucks on the Highways

 The trucking industry continues to make roadway safety and crash avoidance top priorities and apply new safety technologies to keep drivers and other road users safe.
 While new commercial trucks and trailers are the safest they have ever been, deployment of new safety equipment can be delayed due to the high cost of a new truck, which includes the 12% federal excise tax (FET).
-Congress should repeal the FET which would spur the replacement of older trucks with newer trucks equipped with the latest safety features to help increase highway safety.
+Members of Congress are urged to cosponsor H.R.
+8116/S. 2435, a bill which would repeal the FET and spur the replacement of older trucks with newer trucks equipped with the latest safety features to help increase highway safety.

 New trucks and trailers have several mandated safety features to help the driver maintain control of the vehicle and prevent a collision, such as anti-lock braking systems and electronic stability control.
 Additionally, new truck buyers can choose from an array of innovative, new safety technologies like adaptive cruise control, automatic emergency braking systems, and other advanced driver assistance systems that help reduce crashes.

 - Repealing the 12% FET, a tax which delays the deployment of the newest, safest trucks, will help the trucking industry update its fleet.
 Paying the 12% FET, which often exceeds $20,000 per truck, discourages fleet owners and trucking companies from purchasing new trucks.
-As a result, owners hold on to older trucks longer.
+As a result, owners hold on to older trucks longer, or purchase used trucks.

 - Accelerating heavy-duty truck fleet turnover will have a significant impact on highway safety.
 New trucks offer the latest safety options that help prevent trucks from drifting into other lanes or alert drivers to potentially unsafe driving conditions such as blind spot warnings or tire pressure monitoring.